Lawyers for Disinherited Spouses

-Vancouver Disinheritance Claim Lawyers
+British Columbia Disinheritance Claim Lawyers

 The emotional stress of undertaking any legal action can be compounded when the issues at stake are deeply personal and involve close family members.
 At Onyx Law Group, we choose to be a place of solace for our clients while still providing competent and passionate legal advocacy.
 Our lawyers seek equitable solutions for you and we stand by you through the process.

 We believe it’s important to know your legal rights and obligations before making any decisions.
 That’s why we offer 30 minute free consultations to give you the opportunity to discuss your matter with a passionate and knowledgeable lawyer who can advise you on the best steps forward.